-The Security Commission of the Confederation of Fire Protection Association Europe (CFPA-E) has developed develops common guidelines in order to achieve similar interpretation in the European countries and to give examples of acceptable solutions, concepts and models.
-The CFPA-E has theaims -aim to facilitate and support fire protection and security aspects across Europe.
+The Security Commission of the Confederation of Fire Protection Association Europe (CFPA-E) develops common guidelines in order to achieve similar interpretation in the European countries and to give examples of acceptable solutions, concepts and models.
+The CFPA-E aims to facilitate and support fire protection and security aspects across Europe.